 Single Women Without Children

-The Bruce & Diane Halle Women’s Center is the first Arizona shelter designed specifically for women.
+The Diane & Bruce Halle Women’s Center is the first Arizona shelter designed specifically for single women.
 Services at the Halle Women’s Center include:

 Housing.
 From the first moment a woman comes into contact with us at the Halle Women’s Center, she receives robust, housing-focused case management.
 Every woman receives assistance to develop a housing plan and housing search.